thisyearnofear/megavibe/docs/UI_UX_UPGRADE_PLAN.md

 const useAppState = () => {
   const context = useContext(AppContext);
   if (!context) {
-    throw new Error('useAppState must be used within AppProvider');
+    throw new Error("useAppState must be used within AppProvider");
   }
   return context;
 };